Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 Reason

-Starting from SwitchBot App V9.0, the "Cloud Service" option was removed from the settings.
+Starting from SwitchBot App V9.0, the "Third-party Service" option was removed from the settings.
 Instead, when you tap on the Outdoor Meter in the app, a “Store Data to Cloud” button now appears at the bottom of the graph screen.
-Tapping this button enables the cloud storage of temperature and humidity data, functioning the same as activating the previous "Cloud Service" option.
+Tapping this button enables the cloud storage of temperature and humidity data, functioning the same as activating the previous "Third-party Service" option.

 However, data recorded via Bluetooth and data saved to the cloud are stored through separate processes and do not merge.
 Once you enable the “Store Data to Cloud” feature, the app will prioritize displaying data stored in the cloud.
 As a result, data recorded via Bluetooth while away from the Hub will no longer appear on the graph screen.